 College is the perfect time to broaden your horizons.
 If you want to take your college experience to the next level, you should consider studying abroad.
 Although studying abroad might seem like it’s all fun and games, the reality is that students often return home with better self-awareness, critical thinking skills, and more flexibility.
 And these skills pay off in the long run!

 Research has shown that 64% of employers value international experience.
 In addition, former study abroad students earn 25% more than their peers who did not study abroad.
-In case you need more convincing, check out this infographic with dozens of interesting facts about the benefits of studying abroad and exploring the world.
+In case you need more convincing, check out this infographic with dozens of interesting facts about the benefits of studying abroad , and check out these tips on working abroad and exploring the world.

 Still not convinced?
 Keep reading on to find out the top 5 reasons to study abroad...